 Before you configure managed metadata in SharePoint, decide if you want to create a content type hub.
 (You can also add one later.)

-For the SharePoint Online version of this article, see Introduction to managed metadata.
+For the SharePoint in Microsoft 365 version of this article, see Introduction to managed metadata.